-DISCUSSION: The Fourth Amendment prohibits general warrants that give police permission to search where and to seize what they please.
+DISCUSSION: The Fourth Amendment prohibits general warrants that give the government permission to search wherever it wants and to seize whatever it pleases.
 The indiscriminate sweep of a search warrant's language renders it invalid under the Fourth Amendment where the warrant authorizes the seizure of "books, records, pamphlets, cards, receipts, lists, memoranda, pictures, recordings and other written instruments concerning the Communist Party of Texas, and the operation of the Communist Party in Texas."
 The warrant lacked particularity.